GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Theoretical Background

 \subsection{Sprecher's Refinement}

-Sprecher \cite{sprecher1965} significantly refined the representation theory by demonstrating that distinct functions for each branch are not required.
+Sprecher \cite{sprecher1965} refined the representation theory by demonstrating that distinct functions for each branch are not required.
 Instead, the theorem guarantees that a multivariate function can be represented using \textit{single} continuous functions $\chi$ and $\psi$ through a specific construction involving scaling and translation.
+Here, $\psi$ is a universal function shared across all terms.
+Crucially, the outer function $\chi$ is also {shared} (independent of $q$), acting on the aggregated summation.

 \begin{theorem}[Sprecher, 1965] For any continuous function $f: [0,1]^n \to \mathbb{R}$, there exist real constants $\lambda, \epsilon$ and a continuous function $\chi: \mathbb{R} \to \mathbb{R}$ such that: